Patrick Henry Winston

 Faculty Policy Committee, the primary committee responsible for formulating policy

 recommendations for MIT's president.
-He co-chaired the task force on Fraternities,

 Research

-account for intelligence, integrating work from several allied fields, including not
+educates, summarizes, compares, and authors, integrating work from several allied fields, including not

-Science, and Linguistics.
+Science, Linguistics, and Paleoanthropology.

 Publications